HexHive/OSTEP-slides/00-introduction.md

 # OS role #1: Standardized interface

+> The OS provides common functionality to access resources.
-> The OS abstracts hardware and provides a unified interface (e.g.,
+> The OS abstracts hardware, provides a unified interface (e.g.,
 > network chips A and B are accessed using the same API).
-> The OS provides common functionality to access resources

 * Challenges:
     * Defining the correct abstractions (e.g., what level)